dd32/td-gh-ex/readme.txt

 INSTALLATION
 ============

-1. Extract darkelements.zip and upload the theme folder via FTP to your wp-content/themes/ directory, or login into WordPress Dashboard > Appearance > Themes.
+1. Go to your WordPress Dashboard > Appearance > Themes.
-2. Go to your WordPress Dashboard > Appearance > Themes and select this theme to activate.
+2. Select and install a new theme from the online WordPress Theme Directory or from your pc (zip file).
 3. Once activated, you're ready to use it.

 HOW TO SET HOMEPAGE
 ===================
 You can use the default homepage (displaying posts) or set a static page as homepage.
-To set a static homepage login into WordPress Dashboard > Settings > Reading and select the page you want.
+To set a static homepage go to your WordPress Dashboard > Settings > Reading and select the page you want.

 HOW TO CHANGE HEADER IMAGE